KBDI-TV: Launch and early years

 Channel 12's modest early budget was reflected in its inadequate early facilities.
-The transmitter had been donated to channel 12 by WTNH in New Haven, Connecticut, but the 1954-vintage part was at the end of its useful life.
+The transmitter had been donated to the station by WTNH in New Haven, Connecticut, but the 1954-vintage part was at the end of its useful life.
 It malfunctioned in windy conditions, taking the station off the air.
 In one instance, channel 12 was dark for a full week in May 1981.
 A month later, a swarm of moths invaded the transmitter site and caused a short circuit, abruptly ending the evening's broadcasting in the middle of a movie.
 This was part of a larger invasion of moths in the Denver area.
 The roof leaked because holes had been cut in it for a cooling system that was not installed.
 Another problem was poor siting; intervening terrain prevented much of the immediate Boulder area from receiving a clear signal, as had been predicted before launch.
 It could not be seen at all in much of north Denver.
 Conversely, reception was often better on the outlying edges of the station's footprint in rural Kansas, Nebraska, and Wyoming, leading an early volunteer to joke, "We broadcast to more ears of corn and heads of cattle than any other station!"
 This was thanks to its transmitter site—the highest of any full-power station by elevation in the nation.
 To alleviate its reception issues in Boulder, in 1982, the station installed a translator on channel 11 to rebroadcast its signal from Williams Village.
 The studios likewise had issues; hurried refitting of a converted warehouse on 117th Street in Broomfield led to a city inspection that turned up "numerous" violations of electrical code.
 For years, the station was known for technical mishaps.

 We're sort of the black sheep of public TV stations.